SherG/cool-iron/blog/seo-set-forget.md

 ### Related reading

-<a href="https://www.signalfox.org/business-listings-scams" target="blank">Small Businesses Bombarded With Dodgy Marketing Proposals</a>
+<a href="/business-listings-scams" target="blank">Small Businesses Bombarded With Dodgy Marketing Proposals</a>

+<a href="/quality-content">What Does Google Consider to be Quality Content?</a>